5 Ways to Enjoy Crawfish

 4. Celebrate Crawfish on the Bayou Bounty Trail

 No discussion of crawfish would be complete without mentioning the world famous Breaux Bridge Crawfish Festival.
 The first weekend of May each year, May 1-3, 2015, people from around the world descend upon this little St. Martin Parish town known as the crawfish capital of the world.
 Breaux Bridge has been celebrating Louisiana’s favorite crustacean in festival since 1960.
 Visitors will enjoy a parade, crawfish races, Cajun dance demonstrations and lessons, live music, cooking demonstrations, and of course, all of the crawfish you care to eat, prepared a variety of ways.
 Check out the full schedule of events here.
 Onsite camping is available or find other accommodations and area things to do at the St. Martin Parish Tourism site.

 5. Enjoy Festival Fun on the Red River Riches Trail

 Crawfish celebrations aren’t limited to south Louisiana.
-In 1984, a group of north Louisianians decided to pay tribute to their state by honoring one of her most cherished traditions – the crawfish boil - with a festival.
-Shreveport's Mudbug Madness festival is scheduled for May 22-25, 2014.
-The Memorial Day weekend festival set in downtown Shreveport features plenty of boiled crawfish, live Cajun, Zydeco, Blues and Jazz music, and area arts and crafts.
-For a complete schedule of events visit the Mudbug Madness site.
+In 1984, a group of north Louisianians decided to pay tribute to their state by honoring one of her most cherished traditions — the crawfish boil - with a festival.
+Shreveport's Mudbug Madness festival is scheduled for May 21-24, 2015.
+The Memorial Day weekend festival set in downtown Shreveport features plenty of boiled crawfish, live Cajun, zydeco, blues and jazz music, and area arts and crafts.
 To plan your trip to the area check out the Shreveport – Bossier site.